-Another essential feature of this subscription is the monthly profile of a black woman in STEM, which further encourages girls to reach for the stars.
+Another essential feature of this subscription box is the monthly profile of a black woman in STEM, which encourages girls to reach for the stars.
 If your STEM child could use some positive affirmation in multiple ways, buying the Black Girl MATHgic box is a great step in the right direction.

-First, kids learn simple coding language; then they apply it to a variety of projects.
+First, kids learn simple coding language; then, they apply it to a variety of projects.
 Each Bitsbox builds on the knowledge gained from the last one, so kids can start them without any prior coding experience.
 Some projects include simulations, greeting cards, and even video games.
-The Bitsbox website makes it possible for your up and coming programmers to build workable phone apps.
+The Bitsbox website makes it possible for your up-and-coming programmers to build workable phone apps.
 In short, this is yet another excellent option for your STEM child.

 8. Club SciKidz

-Age Range: 7 and up
+- Ages: 7 and up

 Each lab kit is filled with STEM-related activities designed for the month’s theme.
 A lab notebook with detailed project instructions is included.
 Kids can record their findings, untangle riddles, and discover current scientists within the corresponding career field.

-Price: $179.99 + $15.99/month
+- Price: $179.99 + $15.99 per month

-Age Range: 9 and up
+- Ages: 9 and up

-Do you have a STEM kid who is obsessed with remote-controlled cars and robots?
-Get them a subscription to GoBox, a STEM box dedicated to making and programming robots.
+Do you have a kid who is obsessed with remote-controlled cars and robots?
+Get them a monthly subscription to GoBox, a STEM box dedicated to making and programming robots.
 All four subjects—science, technology, engineering, and math—are encouraged here as your kid constructs their bot step by step.

-Age Range: 12 and up
+- Ages: 12 and up

 Another excellent, girl-focused STEM box comes from Girls-That-Make.
 Lesson difficulty progresses as your child progresses, each box’s content building on the previous one.
-Girls learn and retain the skills taught each month, leading to increased competency and confidence in themselves.
+Girls learn and retain the skills taught every month, leading to increased competency and confidence in themselves.

 11. Creation Crate

-Age Range: 12 and up
+- Ages: 12 and up